Telarah

 Telarah faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 10.5%, significantly lower than the NSW average of 32.2%.
-This discrepancy presents both a challenge and an opportunity for targeted educational initiatives in the region.
-Bachelor degrees are the most common type of university qualification held by residents at 7.8%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.3%).
-Vocational credentials are prominent among residents aged 15 and above, with 42.9% holding such qualifications.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 7.8%, followed by postgraduate qualifications (1.4%) and graduate diplomas (1.3%).
+Trade and technical skills are prominent, with 42.9% of residents aged 15+ holding vocational credentials – advanced diplomas (7.5%) and certificates (35.4%).

 Frequently Asked Questions - Education